Careers in Aquatic Life Sciences

 Aquatic animals play a vital role in a wide range of scientific research.
 Their use contributes to major advances in various fields, such as biomedical research, environmental studies, ecotoxicology, wildlife monitoring, and conservation biology.

-In accordance with Decree No. 2013-118 of February 1, 2013, which transposes European Directive TU into French law, anyone involved in experimental procedures on these animals is required to complete specific training.
+In accordance with Decree No. 2013-118 of February 1, 2013, which transposes European Directive TU into French law, any person involved in experimental procedures on these animals must undergo specific training.

-This training program aims to share best practices in animal ethics and welfare, while developing the skills needed to work in a manner that respects animals and complies with current regulatory standards.
+This training program aims to teach best practices in animal ethics and welfare, while developing the skills needed to work in a manner that respects animals and complies with current regulatory standards.

-To ensure its long-term viability, aquaculture requires a range of complementary skills.
+To ensure its long-term viability, aquaculture requires complementary skills.
 We are committed to supporting the development of an environmentally responsible, sustainable, and prosperous aquaculture industry.
 To that end, we offer a series of short training courses covering cross-disciplinary knowledge related to the aquaculture sector.

 MICRO CERTIFICATION – Design of a Recirculating Aquaculture System (RAS)